citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineDetailsResponseModel.md

 `func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWriteBackCacheMemorySize() bool`

 HasWriteBackCacheMemorySize returns a boolean if a field has been set.

+### GetIdentities

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentities() string`

+GetIdentities returns the Identities field if non-nil, zero value otherwise.

+### GetIdentitiesOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetIdentitiesOk() (*string, bool)`

+GetIdentitiesOk returns a tuple with the Identities field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdentities

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentities(v string)`

+SetIdentities sets Identities field to given value.

+### HasIdentities

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasIdentities() bool`

+HasIdentities returns a boolean if a field has been set.

+### SetIdentitiesNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetIdentitiesNil(b bool)`

+ SetIdentitiesNil sets the value for Identities to be an explicit nil

+### UnsetIdentities
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetIdentities()`

+UnsetIdentities ensures that no value is present for Identities, not even an explicit nil
+### GetProvVMConfigurationVersion

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvVMConfigurationVersion() int32`

+GetProvVMConfigurationVersion returns the ProvVMConfigurationVersion field if non-nil, zero value otherwise.

+### GetProvVMConfigurationVersionOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetProvVMConfigurationVersionOk() (*int32, bool)`

+GetProvVMConfigurationVersionOk returns a tuple with the ProvVMConfigurationVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProvVMConfigurationVersion

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvVMConfigurationVersion(v int32)`

+SetProvVMConfigurationVersion sets ProvVMConfigurationVersion field to given value.

+### HasProvVMConfigurationVersion

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasProvVMConfigurationVersion() bool`

+HasProvVMConfigurationVersion returns a boolean if a field has been set.

+### SetProvVMConfigurationVersionNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetProvVMConfigurationVersionNil(b bool)`

+ SetProvVMConfigurationVersionNil sets the value for ProvVMConfigurationVersion to be an explicit nil

+### UnsetProvVMConfigurationVersion
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetProvVMConfigurationVersion()`

+UnsetProvVMConfigurationVersion ensures that no value is present for ProvVMConfigurationVersion, not even an explicit nil
+### GetWindowsActivationType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationType() string`

+GetWindowsActivationType returns the WindowsActivationType field if non-nil, zero value otherwise.

+### GetWindowsActivationTypeOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationTypeOk() (*string, bool)`

+GetWindowsActivationTypeOk returns a tuple with the WindowsActivationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWindowsActivationType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationType(v string)`

+SetWindowsActivationType sets WindowsActivationType field to given value.

+### HasWindowsActivationType

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWindowsActivationType() bool`

+HasWindowsActivationType returns a boolean if a field has been set.

+### SetWindowsActivationTypeNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationTypeNil(b bool)`

+ SetWindowsActivationTypeNil sets the value for WindowsActivationType to be an explicit nil

+### UnsetWindowsActivationType
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWindowsActivationType()`

+UnsetWindowsActivationType ensures that no value is present for WindowsActivationType, not even an explicit nil
+### GetDiskInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetDiskInfo() string`

+GetDiskInfo returns the DiskInfo field if non-nil, zero value otherwise.

+### GetDiskInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetDiskInfoOk() (*string, bool)`

+GetDiskInfoOk returns a tuple with the DiskInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiskInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetDiskInfo(v string)`

+SetDiskInfo sets DiskInfo field to given value.

+### HasDiskInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasDiskInfo() bool`

+HasDiskInfo returns a boolean if a field has been set.

+### SetDiskInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetDiskInfoNil(b bool)`

+ SetDiskInfoNil sets the value for DiskInfo to be an explicit nil

+### UnsetDiskInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetDiskInfo()`

+UnsetDiskInfo ensures that no value is present for DiskInfo, not even an explicit nil
+### GetImageAndTemplateInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetImageAndTemplateInfo() string`

+GetImageAndTemplateInfo returns the ImageAndTemplateInfo field if non-nil, zero value otherwise.

+### GetImageAndTemplateInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetImageAndTemplateInfoOk() (*string, bool)`

+GetImageAndTemplateInfoOk returns a tuple with the ImageAndTemplateInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImageAndTemplateInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetImageAndTemplateInfo(v string)`

+SetImageAndTemplateInfo sets ImageAndTemplateInfo field to given value.

+### HasImageAndTemplateInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasImageAndTemplateInfo() bool`

+HasImageAndTemplateInfo returns a boolean if a field has been set.

+### SetImageAndTemplateInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetImageAndTemplateInfoNil(b bool)`

+ SetImageAndTemplateInfoNil sets the value for ImageAndTemplateInfo to be an explicit nil

+### UnsetImageAndTemplateInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetImageAndTemplateInfo()`

+UnsetImageAndTemplateInfo ensures that no value is present for ImageAndTemplateInfo, not even an explicit nil
+### GetMCSIOInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetMCSIOInfo() string`

+GetMCSIOInfo returns the MCSIOInfo field if non-nil, zero value otherwise.

+### GetMCSIOInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetMCSIOInfoOk() (*string, bool)`

+GetMCSIOInfoOk returns a tuple with the MCSIOInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMCSIOInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetMCSIOInfo(v string)`

+SetMCSIOInfo sets MCSIOInfo field to given value.

+### HasMCSIOInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasMCSIOInfo() bool`

+HasMCSIOInfo returns a boolean if a field has been set.

+### SetMCSIOInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetMCSIOInfoNil(b bool)`

+ SetMCSIOInfoNil sets the value for MCSIOInfo to be an explicit nil

+### UnsetMCSIOInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetMCSIOInfo()`

+UnsetMCSIOInfo ensures that no value is present for MCSIOInfo, not even an explicit nil
+### GetNetworkInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetNetworkInfo() string`

+GetNetworkInfo returns the NetworkInfo field if non-nil, zero value otherwise.

+### GetNetworkInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetNetworkInfoOk() (*string, bool)`

+GetNetworkInfoOk returns a tuple with the NetworkInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetNetworkInfo(v string)`

+SetNetworkInfo sets NetworkInfo field to given value.

+### HasNetworkInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasNetworkInfo() bool`

+HasNetworkInfo returns a boolean if a field has been set.

+### SetNetworkInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetNetworkInfoNil(b bool)`

+ SetNetworkInfoNil sets the value for NetworkInfo to be an explicit nil

+### UnsetNetworkInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetNetworkInfo()`

+UnsetNetworkInfo ensures that no value is present for NetworkInfo, not even an explicit nil
+### GetSecurityInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetSecurityInfo() string`

+GetSecurityInfo returns the SecurityInfo field if non-nil, zero value otherwise.

+### GetSecurityInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetSecurityInfoOk() (*string, bool)`

+GetSecurityInfoOk returns a tuple with the SecurityInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetSecurityInfo(v string)`

+SetSecurityInfo sets SecurityInfo field to given value.

+### HasSecurityInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasSecurityInfo() bool`

+HasSecurityInfo returns a boolean if a field has been set.

+### SetSecurityInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetSecurityInfoNil(b bool)`

+ SetSecurityInfoNil sets the value for SecurityInfo to be an explicit nil

+### UnsetSecurityInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetSecurityInfo()`

+UnsetSecurityInfo ensures that no value is present for SecurityInfo, not even an explicit nil
+### GetVMInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMInfo() string`

+GetVMInfo returns the VMInfo field if non-nil, zero value otherwise.

+### GetVMInfoOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMInfoOk() (*string, bool)`

+GetVMInfoOk returns a tuple with the VMInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVMInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMInfo(v string)`

+SetVMInfo sets VMInfo field to given value.

+### HasVMInfo

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasVMInfo() bool`

+HasVMInfo returns a boolean if a field has been set.

+### SetVMInfoNil

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMInfoNil(b bool)`

+ SetVMInfoNil sets the value for VMInfo to be an explicit nil

+### UnsetVMInfo
+`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetVMInfo()`

+UnsetVMInfo ensures that no value is present for VMInfo, not even an explicit nil
+### GetResourcePool

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetResourcePool() HypervisorResourcePoolRefResponseModel`

+GetResourcePool returns the ResourcePool field if non-nil, zero value otherwise.

+### GetResourcePoolOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetResourcePoolOk() (*HypervisorResourcePoolRefResponseModel, bool)`

+GetResourcePoolOk returns a tuple with the ResourcePool field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourcePool

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetResourcePool(v HypervisorResourcePoolRefResponseModel)`

+SetResourcePool sets ResourcePool field to given value.

+### HasResourcePool

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasResourcePool() bool`

+HasResourcePool returns a boolean if a field has been set.

+### GetConfigurationResultantSet

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetConfigurationResultantSet() ProvisionedVirtualMachineConfigurationResultantSetResponseModel`

+GetConfigurationResultantSet returns the ConfigurationResultantSet field if non-nil, zero value otherwise.

+### GetConfigurationResultantSetOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetConfigurationResultantSetOk() (*ProvisionedVirtualMachineConfigurationResultantSetResponseModel, bool)`

+GetConfigurationResultantSetOk returns a tuple with the ConfigurationResultantSet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationResultantSet

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetConfigurationResultantSet(v ProvisionedVirtualMachineConfigurationResultantSetResponseModel)`

+SetConfigurationResultantSet sets ConfigurationResultantSet field to given value.

+### HasConfigurationResultantSet

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasConfigurationResultantSet() bool`

+HasConfigurationResultantSet returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)